ucsd-ccbb/mali-dual-crispr-pipeline/README.md

 ## Installation

-This software is provided through conda, a cross-platform package manager that performs installation and building of software packages with all their required dependencies.
-While we anticipate that this software will most commonly be used on Amazon Web Services (AWS) and thus provide detailed install instructions for that environment, the software can be installed on any linux-64 or osx-64 platform. **Windows installation is not supported at this time.**
+This software is provided through conda, a cross-platform package manager that performs installation and building of software packages with all their required dependencies, anc can be installed on any linux-64 or osx-64 platform. **Windows installation is not supported at this time.**

-### Requirements
-1. A new, empty Amazon Linux AMI instance to which you have access
-2. The key (.pem) file that gives you access to the AMI
-3. The Public DNS value for the instance
-4. (Optional) Your AWS Access Key ID and AWS Secret Access Key

-### Steps
-1. From the command line, log into your instance

-	* An example command is shown below; of course, the path to the the pem file should be replaced with the path to your pem, and the  *.amazonaws.com should be replaced with the Public DNS value for your AMI:

-			ssh -i ~/Keys/abirmingham_oregon.pem ec2-user@ec2-52-42-121-79.us-west-2.compute.amazonaws.com

-			screen

-	* Instructions from AWS are at [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)
-	* If you receive a message stating 'The authenticity of host ... can't be established' and asking 'Are you sure you want to continue connecting (yes/no)?', enter `yes`.
-	* If you encounter a `Permission denied (publickey)` error, remember that the permissions on your key (.pem) file must be set so that it is not public, e.g. by running `chmod 0400 ~/Keys/abirmingham_oregon.pem`
-	* `screen` ensures you will be able to reconnect to the process if you are disconnected at any point; more details of its operation are available at [https://www.linux.com/learn/taking-command-terminal-gnu-screen](https://www.linux.com/learn/taking-command-terminal-gnu-screen).

-2. Download and run the installation script
+Download and run the installation script:

 	curl https://raw.githubusercontent.com/ucsd-ccbb/mali-dual-crispr-pipeline/master/install_dual_crispr.sh -o install_dual_crispr.sh

     	bash install_dual_crispr.sh

 	source ~/.bashrc

    * This may take several minutes, as many software libraries are being installed!

-5. (Optional) Set up the Jupyter Notebook server for remote access: see "Remote Access to Notebooks" page in project wiki at [https://github.com/ucsd-ccbb/mali-dual-crispr-pipeline/wiki/Remote-Access-to-Notebooks](https://github.com/ucsd-ccbb/mali-dual-crispr-pipeline/wiki/Remote-Access-to-Notebooks)

-	* This will allow you to view and run the pipeline's Jupyter Notebooks through your browser from the AWS instance.
-This is not necessary (as the pipeline can be entirely run from the command line) but is sometimes convenient.

-6. Select and configure a method by which to transfer data onto and off of your AWS instance

-	* The usual choices are either SFTP or S3; if you don't know what S3 is, choose SFTP :)
-	* SFTP: configure one of the many available tools on your local machine that will allow you to connect to your AWS instance (which already has sftp installed)
-		* Windows local machine: for example, [Connect to Amazon EC2 file directory using Filezilla and SFTP](https://www.youtube.com/watch?v=e9BDvg42-JI)
-		* Mac OSX local machine: for example, [Connect to Amazon EC2 file directory using Cyberduck and SFTP](https://www.youtube.com/watch?v=hd4oL3WIPVM&feature=youtu.be)
-		* Linux local machine: for example, [Running the sftp command](http://www.computerhope.com/unix/sftp.htm)

-	* S3: Configure the built-in `aws` software to allow transfer of data back and forth from Amazon's S3 data storage

-			aws configure

-	    * Enter your AWS Access Key ID and AWS Secret Access Key when prompted, and hit Enter to accept the defaults for the additional prompts.
-	    * You will now be able to copy files to S3 with a command of the format

-	    		aws s3 cp myresultsfilename s3://s3_folder_path/

-7. Continue to one of the steps below, **OR** exit the instance with these commands

-    	exit

-    	logout

 ## Library Definition File Set-Up